My Life in Rugby: Jan Webster – former England and Barbarians scrum-half

 After all these years, I’d like to put the record straight – I did not decline to play over in at the height of the ‘troubles.’
 The Press were by and large pretty kind to me during my career but they got that one wrong, a perforated eardrum was the real reason why I did not travel.

-The infamous Ireland game came a year after I’d won my first cap for England against , a debut that came later than many people expected because I’d been on the radar for some time – as early as the late 60s.
+The infamous Ireland game came a year after I’d won my first cap for against Wales, a debut that came later than many people expected because I’d been on the radar for some time – as early as the late 60s.
 I remember scoring a couple of tries in a final trial match but was still overlooked.

 Until now, I have found this hard to talk about.
 Steve Smith had come on the scene and I could accept that they may have wanted someone with a longer pass, but I couldn’t fathom out why I was the only player axed; it hurt tremendously to be left in the dark the way I was.
 The Press came after me looking for a reaction but I simply didn’t know what to say so went to ground instead.
 That was the only blip in an otherwise enjoyable career, but it was one that could have been avoided with better handling.

 At 5ft 5ins, I couldn’t play the game as it is today, I’d be too small.
-But once my Aston Villa dreams were dashed, I decided to give rugby a go upon seeing a scrum-half called Peter Stretton play for Walsall RFC’s first team.
+But once my Aston Villa dreams were dashed, I decided to give rugby a go upon seeing a -half called Peter Stretton play for Walsall RFC’s first team.
 I’d been playing rugby begrudgingly at Walsall Queen Mary’s Grammar School, because it was the only winter sport on offer, but seeing Peter dive pass was the thing that caught my imagination.

 After a couple of enjoyable years at Walsall, John Finlan asked me over to Moseley stating that they were playing an attractive brand of rugby which would suit my style.
 As captain, I wanted us to play the game the way it should be played and I think we were the first side to invent tap-and-go rugby.

-We proved you could be success- ful playing that way too, reaching the inaugural John Player Cup Final in 1972, where we played on a cold and wet day at with barely 15,000 spectators in the ground.
+We proved you could be success- ful playing that way too, reaching the inaugural John Player Cup Final in 1972, where we played Gloucester on a cold and wet day at with barely 15,000 spectators in the ground.
 We had the unwanted distinction of playing with 12 men for much of the game after two of our players suffered injuries and Nigel Horton was sent off.
 Unsurprisingly, Gloucester won the game but we kept the scoreline respectable.

 Many of the players on show that day had faced each other in the Final a couple of years earlier, with a large contingent of Gloucester and Moseley players in the Gloucestershire and Staffordshire XVs.
 Gloucestershire were the powerhouses of the County game at the time whereas we’d not been in existence that long so were massive underdogs, even though we had some top players.
 Burton-on-Trent’s ground was packed to the rafters and we managed to smash them 11-9!